tfulton/payments-sdk/config/Readme.md

 Configuration
 -------------

-This appliation operates in a Node running environment (~v8.16.2) as of this writing) and uses [config](https://www.npmjs.com/package/config) for user specific settings.
+This application operates in a Node running environment (~v12.14.0 as of this writing) and uses [config](https://www.npmjs.com/package/config) for user specific settings.
 The application can be operated locally or remotely.
 Configurations for each differ slightly depending on your setup and platform choice.
 This document outlines a couple different options.

 # Local Deployment
 Config by default looks to a ./config folder relative to root to locate its configuration settings.
 Running a local development instance can be easily done by utilizing the [local.example.json](./local.example.json) example provided.
 Simply take this file, rename it to **local.json** and include your specific settings.